On this page

-Inhalation: Take precautions to ensure your own safety before attempting rescue (e.g. wear appropriate protective equipment).
+Inhalation: Take precautions to ensure your own safety before attempting rescue (e.g., wear appropriate protective equipment).
 Move victim to fresh air.
 If breathing is difficult, trained personnel should administer emergency oxygen.
 DO NOT allow victim to move about unnecessarily.
 Symptoms of pulmonary edema may be delayed.
 If breathing has stopped, trained personnel should begin artificial respiration (AR).
 If the heart has stopped, trained personnel should start cardiopulmonary resuscitation (CPR) or automated external defibrillation (AED).
 Avoid mouth-to-mouth contact by using mouth guards or shields.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.
 Treatment is urgently required.
 Transport to a hospital.

 Eye Contact: Avoid direct contact.
 Wear chemical protective gloves if necessary.
 Quickly and gently blot or brush chemical off the face.
-Immediately flush the contaminated eye(s) with lukewarm, gently flowing water for 5 minutes, while holding the eyelid(s) open.
-If irritation or pain persists, see a doctor.
+Immediately flush the contaminated eye(s) with gently flowing water, occasionally lifting the upper and lower eyelids.
+Get medical attention immediately.

 Ingestion: Have victim rinse mouth with water.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.

-First Aid Comments: If exposed or concerned, see a doctor for medical advice.
+First Aid Comments: If exposed or concerned, see a medical professional for advice.
 Some of the first aid procedures recommended here require advanced first aid training.
-All first aid procedures should be periodically reviewed by a doctor familiar with the chemical and its conditions of use in the workplace.
+All first aid procedures should be periodically reviewed by a medical professional familiar with the chemical and its conditions of use in the workplace.

 Note to Physicians: Some jurisdictions specifically regulate mercury and require a complete medical surveillance program.
 Specific information should be sought from the appropriate government agency in your jurisdiction.